 Professor Emad El-Omar

-Prof El-Omar graduated in Medicine from Glasgow University, Scotland, and trained as a gastroenterologist.
+Director of the MRCProfessor El-Omar graduated in Medicine from Glasgow University, Scotland, and trained as a gastroenterologist.
 He worked as a Visiting Scholar and Scientist at Vanderbilt University, Tennessee and National Cancer Institute, Maryland, USA, and was Professor of Gastroenterology at Aberdeen University, Scotland, for 16 years before taking up the Chair of Medicine at St George and Sutherland Clinical School, UNSW, Sydney, Australia.
 He is the Editor in Chief of the journal, Gut.
 He is a Fellow of the Royal Society of Edinburgh.
 Prof El-Omar has 20 years of gut microbiome research as part of his expertise.
 His other research interests include inflammation-driven gastrointestinal cancer, Helicobacter pylori infection and inflammatory bowel disease.

 Professor Michael Grimm